Valdorff/rp-thoughts/2024_02_strategy/readme.md

 We see that 5% commission competes favorably with Lido CSM starting at ~11 ETH bonded (2 4-ETH minipools and 2 1.5-ETH minipools).
 At high bonds, we do significantly better.
 Even 3% was able to beat out Lido CSM (starting at 30.5 ETH, aka 2 4-ETH minipools and 15 1.5 ETH minipools).
 That said, I explicitly would like to err on the side of growth, so I propose using 5%.

 ### RPL revenue for value capture
-Given that Node Operation is more than competitive with the above, we can capture as much value as possible in RPL by directing revenue to it (pro rata based on RPL stake).
+Since total rETH commission is much higher (per bonded ETH) with these lower bonds, Node Operation can be more than competitive as shown above -- and surplus revenue can be directed to RPL (pro rata based on RPL stake).
 The value captured by RPL is `rpl_pie_share*total_borrowed_eth_revenue`.
 In other words, self-interested holders are looking for the value of `rpl_pie_share` that (a) maximizes value capture and (b) meets our [self-limiting obligations](https://rpips.rocketpool.net/RPIPs/RPIP-17).
 This is nice because it means that voters (NOs with staked RPL) will likely have an incentive to make rETH attractive (to increase total_borrowed_eth and thus its revenue), even if it means they take a smaller share of the pie; this is a canonical example of a positive-sum game -- RPL voters can essentially opt to have a smaller slice of a bigger pie via vote.

 ![eth_revenue_pies.png](eth_revenue_pies.png)